saucelabs/elemental-next/frontend/tips/11-build-an-interactive-prompt/_ruby.md

----
-language: ruby
-level: 2
-hide_sidebar: true
-publish_date: 2013-08-06
-last_update:
-  date: 2023-02-28
----

-## A Solution

-One way to simplify things, and make it easier for testers to transition from Selenium IDE, is to build an interactive prompt -- also known as a read-eval-print-loop (REPL).

-Upon loading the prompt it will launch a browser and accept Selenium commands just the same as they are written in test code.
-And if a command is issued that errors (or that it doesn't recognize) the prompt will provide that information and continue to function.

-This will enable us to continue through specific Selenium actions and locators to verify that they work before putting them into test code.

 ## Example

 In the first half of our example we include our libraries and our usual setup, teardown, and run actions.